Frequently Asked Questions

 I forgot to join my team when I registered.
 Can I change my team or join a team?

 Yes.
-From your Fundraising HQ you can change your team membership.
+From your Fundraising Dashboard you can change your team membership.
 On the right hand side click on the copy “Change Team Membership”, enter the team name or captain’s first or last name and search.
 When the correct team name appears click on the Join Team button.

 Do all my teammates have to ride the same route?

 No!
 You can each ride any route you like.
 Your team can even include virtual riders and volunteers.

 Can donations be made to my team instead of me as an individual?